Welcome Message from Rev. Takeyasu Miyamoto: GNRC Third Forum

 President of the Arigatou Foundation, Leader of Myochikai

-from the GNRC Third Forum Participants Program
+GNRC Third Forum Participants Program

 It has already been 8 years since we inaugurated the GNRC.
 Thanks to your efforts and those of many other GNRC members around the world, the dreams we shared in Tokyo in 2000 are starting to come to fruition.